First Gen Faculty Staff

 Assistant Professor - Classics and History

-Michelle Freeman is from Ottawa, OH and earned her BA in History from the Ohio State University in 2018 and her PhD in Religious Studies from the University of North Carolina at Chapel Hill in 2024.
+Michelle Freeman is from Ottawa, OH, and earned her BA in History from the Ohio State University in 2018 and her PhD in Religious Studies from the University of North Carolina at Chapel Hill in 2024.
 Dr. Freeman specializes in the religious and cultural history of the late antique Mediterranean.
-In particular, she focuses on ancient Christianity from the first through seventh centuries.
+In particular, she focuses on ancient Christianity from the first through the seventh centuries.
 Her interests include ritual and practice, the cult of martyrs and their relics, homiletics and preaching, ancient rhetoric, and the senses and emotion in religious experience.
 She teaches Classics & History courses on Roman Civilization, the New Testament, Ancient Religion, Early Christianity, and Western Civilization.
 Outside of work, Dr. Freeman enjoys gardening, cooking, hiking with her husband, and reading novels.